Karimka0/FindEulerPath/README.md

 - Input the adjacency matrix of the graph line by line.

 The program will output one of the following results:
-- "The Eulerian cycle: a sequence of vertices"
+- "The Euler cycle: a sequence of vertices"
-- "The Eulerian path: a sequence of vertices"
+- "The Euler path: a sequence of vertices"
 - "The graph is not Euler!"

 ---